Civilization V: Gameplay

 Siege warfare has been restructured from previous Civ games.
 Previous cities games relied entirely on garrisoned units for defense, whereas cities in Civ V now defend themselves and can attack invading units with a ranged attack expanding two tiles outward.
 Cities have hit points that, if taken down to zero, will signal the city's defeat to invading forces.
 Surviving an attack allows a city to recover a fraction (approximately 15%) of its hit points automatically each turn.
 In addition, any melee unit loses hit points upon attacking a city, dependent upon the unit and strength of the city which can be increased by garrisoning a unit or building defensive structures (e.g. walls).

 Captured cities can be annexed, razed, or transformed into a puppet state, each option having distinct advantages and disadvantages.
 For example, puppet states will provide resources, give less unhappiness, and provide smaller increases to the cost of cultural policies, but have reduced science and culture yields.
 Also, puppet states are directly controlled by the A.I. instead of by the player.

 In this iteration of the series, tactical gameplay in combat is encouraged in place of overwhelming numerical force with the introduction of new gameplay mechanisms.
 Most significantly, the square grid of the world map has been replaced with a hexagonal grid, a feature inspired by the 1994 game Panzer General according to lead designer Jon Shafer.
 In addition, each hexagonal tile can accommodate only one military unit and one civilian unit or great person at a time.
-This accommodation forces armies to spread out over large areas rather than being stacked onto a single tile and moves most large battles outside of the cities, forcing increased realism in sieges.
+This accommodation forces armies to spread out over large areas rather than be stacked onto a single tile, and moves most large battles outside the cities, increasing realism in sieges.
 City attacks are now most effective when surrounding the city tiles because of bonuses from flanking.

 Units can now be more precisely moved with increased movement points, simpler transportation over water (embarkment instead of unit transport with water vessels), ranged attacks, and swapping of adjacent units.
 Ranged and melee units are now more balanced.
 Ranged units can attack melee units without retribution, but melee units will normally destroy ranged units.

 In an effort to make individual units more valuable to the player (compared to previous games in the series), they take longer to produce and gain experience from defeating enemy units.
-At set levels this experience can be redeemed for promotions, which provide various bonuses for increasing their effectiveness, or to substantially heal themselves.
+At set levels, this experience can be redeemed for promotions, which provide various bonuses for increasing their effectiveness, or to substantially heal themselves.
 In a further departure from previous games, units are no longer always destroyed if defeated in combat.
 Instead, units can take partial damage, which can be healed at various rates depending on their type, location, and promotions earned.
 However, healthy units can still be completely destroyed in a single engagement if the opposing unit is much stronger.